-In an era of emails, blogs, in bound marketing, user generated content and social media, direct mail may have lost some luster in your marketing plans.
+In an era of emails, blogs, inbound marketing, user-generated content and social media, direct mail may have lost some luster in your marketing plans.
 It shouldn’t.
 Direct mail still works and should have a place in your marketing mix.

-As a marketer it can be intoxicating watching your email campaigns deploy before your eyes as you monitor opens, clicks and completed transactions.
+As a marketer, it can be intoxicating watching your email campaigns deploy before your eyes as you monitor opens, clicks and completed transactions.
 In 72 hours it is 80% over and in five days it is pretty much done.
 And there is more… you can manage the entire email lifecycle – from concept to design to deployment to analysis – all from your desktop.

 Direct mail still works.
-A recent study from MarketingSherpa indicates 79% of companies find direct mail effective.
+Studies from MarketingSherpa indicates 79% of companies find direct mail effective.
 Another study by PRIMIR Group in 2010 indicates that direct marketing continues to grow and is now 51% of all advertising expenditures.
 Of this, direct mail leads the way at 31%, followed closely by telemarketing at 29%.
 The study further indicates that marketers find direct mail remains strong as a customer acquisition channel when compared to alternative media [i.e. email].
 As I noted in my prior posting, Practical Tips for Effective Direct Marketing, I have also found direct mail a strong tool for customer acquisitions, particularly when used as part of a mixed media campaign.

 1. Easier for both novice and experts

 Direct mail has gotten easier.
 Before the Internet, sending postcards to a mail list required knowledge of paper stock, postage rates, size and weight thresholds, database format, address layouts, press options and more.
 Now, expert advice and services are readily available directly from USPS.com or hundreds of online direct mail vendors.
-The enclosed chart illustrates an example postcard mailing and the impact of technology in reducing the costs and skills for deployment.

 2. Affordable for both large and small mailings